Written byAmanda Wong

 iCloud, Apple's cloud storage, is built into every Apple device.
-When you turn iCloud on, sign into the same iCloud account, all your files are available on your iPhone, iPad, MacBook, and iMac.
+When you turn iCloud on and sign into the same iCloud account, all your files are available on your iPhone, iPad, MacBook, and iMac.

-In the same way, once you delete a photo intentionally, or wrongly use Ctrl Alt Delete on Mac, the photo will be erased from all your Apple devices with iCloud enabled.
-If you want to know how to retrieve deleted iCloud photos, this post offers the answer.
+In the same way, once you delete photos from MacBook intentionally or mistakenly using Option + Command + Delete, the photo will be erased from all your Apple devices with iCloud enabled.
+Or, you just find your iCloud photos disappear due to the iCloud Drive not syncing on Mac issue.
+Both cases are covered in this post.
 Let's delve into it together.

 Be it you deleted a photo intentionally or by mistake, be it you deleted a photo permanently from "Recently Deleted" or the deleted photo disappear after 30 days, you can find the solution to recover the iCloud photos to your Mac.
 4 ways are covered in this part, let's explore them one by one.